The Growing Child: 4 to 6 Months

 Place safe toys near your baby to encourage reaching and grasping.

 Encourage laughing and play by making funny faces or sounds or blowing on baby's belly and laughing.

 Play peek-a-boo games to help develop object permanence, the understanding that objects are still present even though they can't be seen.

 Show your baby bright picture books and interesting objects.

 Show your baby their reflection in a mirror.

 Read books and stories to your baby, and point out pictures.

 Take your baby outside to see new things and people.

-Hold your baby for feedings and cuddle when he or she is awake.
+Hold your baby for feedings and cuddle when they are awake.

-Hold and comfort your baby when he or she is unhappy.
+Hold and comfort your baby when they are unhappy.